-This East Texas Loops starts and ends in Nacogdoches, and passes through several rivers, piney woods, Lake Nacogdoches, and right through the Sabine National Forest.
+This East Texas Loops starts and ends in Nacogdoches and passes through several rivers, piney woods, Lake Nacogdoches, and through the Sabine National Forest.
 The Sabine National Forest offers hunting, fishing, horseback riding, and hiking trails.
-Once you’re done checking out the National Forest, head back on the route to pass through more piney woods through to Lake Nacogdoches.
+Once you’re done checking out the National Forest, head back on the route to pass through more piney woods to Lake Nacogdoches.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 The following list is a summary of the crash events and conditions that have been described by officers investigating crashes along this route.
 The investigating officer provides his/her opinion of how the crash happened and will emphasize or explain, as necessary, any pertinent facts that are not fully explained elsewhere on the crash report.
 This section is meant to supplement the above data tables by providing further insight and “clues” into what factors and conditions contributed or may have contributed to crashes along this route.